decksplain/decksplain.github.io/README.md

   - MVC Razor pages
 - Sass
 - GitHub Pages
+- PWA with service workers for offline support

 The website is built using Dotnet but the end result is statically cached and uploaded to GitHub Pages.